VisionResearchBlog/gaze-audio-threshold/ReadMe.txt

 *—*

 **NOTE**
+1. The software was written on a mac so the convenition for directories is with ‘/‘ not ‘\’, windows users will need to correct manually for now

-It’s highly recommend to run the program using 2 monitors as psychtoolbox completely takes over one screen and if any crashes occur it can be difficult to regain control of matlab aside from force quitting/killing the process.
+2.It’s highly recommend to run the program using 2 monitors as psychtoolbox completely takes over one screen and if any crashes occur it can be difficult to regain control of matlab aside from force quitting/killing the process.
 If you run matlab on one monitor and have the experiment run on the 2nd it is much